Silencing the Inner Critic: 4 Tips for Overcoming Your Own Worst Enemy

-The opportunity: Though it often seems like the loudest voice in your head, the inner critic can be silenced at last and understood as something less than your best and truest self.
+Though it can often be the loudest voice in your head, the inner critic can be silenced at last with these 4 tips.

 The inner critic is a complicated beast, but it's essentially that voice in your head that says things like: